 e.
 Types of performances: Choose student matinees, in-school performances, evening performances, and/or filmed/livestreamed. (multiple choice)

 The quality of the related educational activities for students

 Focus your responses to the following as they relate to the specific program(s) and activities that will be conducted with students that are part of this proposal and not the company’s educational programs overall.

-a.
-Describe, in detail, the content of each of the educational activities supported by this grant and include where they will take place, the typical length, and frequency.
+b.
+Describe, in detail, the content of each of the educational activities and include where they will take place, the typical length, and frequency.

 a.
-Discuss your company’s mission and goals in relation to these educational activities and the Shakespeare in American Communities program.
+Discuss your company’s mission and goals in relation to these educational activities and their relevance to today.

 b.
-Explain the connection of these educational activities to the production.
+Explain the connection of these educational activities to the production and Shakespeare.

 c.
 Describe how the students will benefit from participating in these educational activities.

 3. Projected educational activities statistics supported by this grant

 The percentages you provide should be consistent with what is referenced in your narrative responses and the Proposed Project Budget.
 A discrepancy can confuse the advisory panel’s review.
 Keep in mind five or more schools must experience a performance, plus a related educational activity.